rikdata/rikdata.github.io/transaction/README.md

 The app will show all the available work orders with operation details.
 To view the work order details (such item, description, dates, etc.), you click on the expand button, and the app will show you all the details.
 You can also visit to the work order details form by clicking on the Fetch/View button, but that's not required to complete a transaction.
 If you do navigate to the work order details screen, then use the back button to navigate back to the current search result screen.

-Click on the Menu against an operation that you want to do resource transaction and click on the select button.
+Click on the Menu against an operation that you want to do resource transactions and click on the select button.

 Next, select "Resource Transaction" in the transaction type list of values.

 <img src="/images/ScreenShots/transaction/Screenshot_20201017-213235.jpg" width="250"/>

-The app will take you to a confirmation screen where you need to validate all information and enter some other information such as Quantity, Unit of Mesaure, Resource etc.
+The app will take you to a confirmation screen where you need to validate all information and enter some other information such as Quantity, Unit of Measure, Resource, etc.

 <img src="/images/ScreenShots/transaction/Screenshot_20201017-213259.jpg" width="250"/>